 Highlights

-Your Ireland travel adventure begins: 6:00 PM at Dromoland Castle.
+our begins: 6:00 PM, Dromoland Castle.
 A transfer is included from Shannon Airport to Dromoland Castle, your royal home for two nights.
 Join us this evening for a welcome cocktail reception and dinner in the castle.

 Hotel: Dromoland Castle

-Day 2: The magnificent Cliffs of Moher, The Burren, and a day at an Irish castle
+Day 2: Cliffs of Moher, The Burren, and an Irish castle

 Make your way today through The Burren, an eerie landscape of limestone outcrops, en route to the Cliffs of Moher.
 Over five miles long and towering up to 660 feet, the cliffs reign unrivaled over the Atlantic Ocean coastline, offering amazing views.
 Sample a taste of country life during lunch in Burren; return to Dromoland Castle for a day spent as you please.